 TVP is being promoted today more heavily as vegetarianism becomes more popular, and as a solution to the growing world population as a cheap, nutritional salvation.
 We cannot allow ourselves to be fooled though.
-This product is too far removed from its source and nothing close to being a healthy, natural food.
+This product is too far removed from its natural, original source and nothing close to being a healthy, whole food.
 It is nothing more than a chemically processed (and highly processed at that), fabricated food product.

 Remember, optimal health, which produces a body that can heal and protect itself from disease, must be based on a foundation of whole, natural foods.
 There is no fooling your body when it comes to providing it with what it really needs.

 Questions and Answers